-The voluntary, community, faith and social enterprise sector has a huge wealth of expertise, knowledge and value for the city, and does a huge amount of support for people every day, behind the scenes.
-We also know that existing programmes, such as the Primary and Community Mental Health Transformation Programme, have already delivered significant change in tackling some health inequalities.
-We know this is an area where we need to work closely in partnership with people and organisations across the city.8 As one consultation response to the first draft of this document noted: [it needs to be a] "shared endeavour, recognising that one organisation can't fix the challenges we face in mental health care."
+The voluntary, community, faith and social enterprise sector has a huge wealth of expertise, knowledge, and value for the city, and does a huge amount of support for people every day, behind the scenes.
+We know this is an area where we need to work closely in partnership with people and organisations across the city.
+As one consultation response noted: [it needs to be a] "shared endeavour, recognising that one organisation can't fix the challenges we face in mental health care."
 The Mental Health Partnership Network (MHPN) and the Sheffield Rethink VCSE Alliance are just two opportunities for us to better align our work with the sector going forward.
 We know we need to consider how we can offer longer-term funding for projects and to build on our coproduction approaches so that preventative services are enabled to be successful and embedded in local communities.